 And, don’t forget a little extra loving when you can to cheer up your Frenchie!

 When Should I Take Them to the Vet?

 If you notice that your Frenchie shows signs of depression for longer than a few days, getting a quick checkup from the vet is recommended.
 This is because several common depression symptoms also overlap with symptoms for a dog that may require medical treatment.

-Not eating, lack of energy and sleep disturbances could all indicate several other problems, and you will want them to confirm that your Frenchie is healthy.
+Not eating, lack of energy, and sleep disturbances could indicate several other problems, and you will want them to confirm that your Frenchie is healthy.

 Your Frenchie already has a sad-looking face.
 But, sometimes, there is genuine sadness and when that happens, try not to sweat it.
 Most Frenchies come out of their funk just fine with a bit of time.
 And, if your dog is one of the few diagnosed with depression, treatment is available.
 Your vet will be able to advise you accordingly to get that pep back in your Frenchie’s step!